oayman0/chat-app-react-firebase/README.md

 ## Live Demo

-A live version of the app will be available [here](https://your-app-on-render.com) once deployed.
+A live version of the app will be available [here https://chat-app-react-firebase-eight.vercel.app/]([https://your-app-on-render.com](https://chat-app-react-firebase-eight.vercel.app/)).

 ## Technologies Used